Refugee crisis: Support the Afghan resettlement

 The evidence gathering stage of the Public Inquiry 'the Inquiry' was held as a virtual event, due to Covid-19 restrictions.

 The Inquiry was adjourned on 18 December 2020 at the end of the evidence gathering stage and is available on YouTube.
-The Inspector will carry out site inspections in 2021.
+The Inspector carried out site inspections in Spring 2021.

 Documents for the Planning Application are at 18/01213/FULEIA.

 Documents for the Public Inquiry are in the Inquiry Document Library .

 The documents are best viewed on a desktop device

 Planning Application Ref: 18/01213/FULEIA

 Location: Land adjacent to 20 Bury Street London EC3A 5AX

 Proposal: Demolition of existing building and structures and construction of a building to a height of 305.3m AOD for a mixed-use visitor attraction, including viewing areas [2,597sq.m GEA], an education/community facility [567sq.m GEA] (Sui Generis) and restaurant/bar use (Class A3/A4) [1,535sq.m GEA]; together with a retail unit at ground floor (Class A1); a new two-storey pavilion building [1,093sq.m GEA] (Sui Generis) comprising the principal visitor attraction entrance with retail at ground floor level (Class A1/A3) [11sq.m GEA] and a public roof garden; provision of ancillary cycle parking, servicing and plant and alterations to the public realm.
 [Total Scheme Area: 17,441sq.m GEA], ‘the Tulip.’

 The Appellant appealed to the Secretary of State against the decision to refuse planning permission for the erection of the Tulip.